Run Your First Workflow

 - Resolve machine-level prerequisites next.
 The same modal surfaces Git readiness, the optional

-Install CLI Linkaction for~/.local/bin/maabarium, shellPATHguidance, and the default workspace selector. - Finish the local runtime section before starting a workflow.
+- Finish the runtime section before starting a workflow.
 If Ollama is already running,

 Pull Recommended Modelsdownloads the suggested local models without making you drop into Terminal and run individualollama pullcommands.
+If you are using remote providers, validate them here and choose a default model before saving setup.

 When those sections look healthy, save setup and move on to blueprint selection.